More Slideshows from eMedicineHealth

 Culprit: Social Media

 Whether you're living with ADHD or just have trouble focusing from time to time, today's world is full of concentration killers.
 Psychologist Lucy Jo Palladino, PhD offers a few tips to manage distractions, starting with social media.
 It's easy to connect with friends -- and disconnect from work -- many times an hour.
-Every status update zaps your train of thought, forcing you to backtrack when you resume your work.
+Every status update zaps your train of thought, forcing you to backtrack when you resume work.

 Social Media Fix